Rhydian Roberts

 Rhydian James Roberts (born 14 February 1983), also known mononymously as Rhydian, is a Welsh baritone singer, television presenter and musical theatre actor.
-He made his name by finishing second in series 4 of The X Factor, and has since become more widely known.
+He rose to fame in series 4 of The X Factor (2007).
+Rhydian Roberts retired from performing in February 2023 with a farewell album, with a final Greatest Hits album to follow in February 2025.
+He is currently an artist manager at Neil O'Brien Entertainment.

 Early years

 Born in Sennybridge, Rhydian attended the Pontsenni Cylch Meithrin in Brecon and then Ysgol y Bannau Welsh medium school.
 He played rugby union for the Gwernyfed rugby football club as a junior and later for his school, as well as cricket for Powys County Junior teams.

 Following a gap year teaching in a small school in South Africa, Rhydian won a bursary to the Royal Birmingham Conservatoire at the University of Central England.

 Career

 The X Factor

 Rhydian has said: "I'm very proud of what I achieved on X Factor.
 I'm a showman and it gave me the chance to put on a show".
 Amongst other songs, he sang: